-According to one market research company, the global EV market was valued at ~R1.6 trillion (USD 118.9 billion) in 2018 with 783 000 units sold.
+According to Global EV Outlook 2019/20, the global EV market was valued at ~R1.6 trillion (USD 118.9 billion) in 2018/19, with 783 000 units sold and the global stock of electric passenger cars passing five million.
 Although only accounting for 2.1% of the automotive industry, the compound annual growth rate is estimated at 22.3%.
 The private transport segment accounts for the largest share of this global market, with public transport accounting for far less.
+The number of charging points worldwide was estimated to be